 Professor Stewart is a Professor of Stem Cell Biology where she applies her expertise surrounding stem cells, muscle adaptation to healthy ageing.
 Her research focus throughout has therefore been on the interaction of growth factors and cytokines on cellular responses, specifically with age, injury and disease.

-James is a Senior Lecturer in Ageing Metabolism at Aston University.
-His research interests include adipose tissue, type 2 diabetes and frailty.
+James is an Associate Professor and Director of the Aston Research Centre for Healthy Ageing (ARCHA) at Aston University.
+His research interests include metabolism and ageing, adipose tissue, type 2 diabetes and frailty.